srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > * Save the file, type `:w`, and press `Enter`.
     > * To quit vi, type `:quit` and press `Enter`.

 1. The `MyEdgeDeviceCA` certificate needs to be downloaded from the `AZ-220-VM-EDGEGW` virtual machine so it can be used to configure the IoT Edge device enrollment within Azure IoT Hub Device Provisioning Service.
-Type `exit` in the **Azure Cloud Shell** to end the SSH session.
+Type `exit` in the Azure Cloud Shell to end the SSH session.

     ```sh
     exit
     ```

-1. Within the **Cloud Shell** run the following commands to download the `~/certificates` directory and its contents from the **AZ-220-VM-EDGEGW** virtual machine to the **Cloud Shell** storage:
+1. Within the Cloud Shell, run the following commands to download the `~/lab12` directory and its contents from the **AZ-220-VM-EDGEGW** virtual machine to the **Cloud Shell** storage:

     ```bash
-    mkdir certificates
+    mkdir lab12
-    scp -r -p <username>@<ipaddress>:~/certificates .
+    scp -r -p <username>@<ipaddress>:~/lab12 .
     ```

     Replace the `<username>` placeholder with the username of the admin user for the VM, and replace the `<ipaddress>` placeholder with the IP Address fo the VM.

     When executing the command, enter the Admin password for the VM when prompted.

-1. Once the command has executed, it will have downloaded a copy of the `~/certificates` directory with the certificate and key files over SSH to the Cloud Shell storage.
-You can verify the file has been downloaded by running the `ls` command within the `~/certificates` directory to view its contents.
+1. Once the command has executed, it will have downloaded a copy of the `~/lab12` directory with the certificate and key files over SSH to the Cloud Shell storage.
+You can verify the file has been downloaded by running the `ls` command within the `~/lab12` directory to view its contents.

     ```bash
-    chris@Azure:~$ cd certificates
+    chris@Azure:~$ cd lab12
-    chris@Azure:~/certificates$ ls
+    chris@Azure:~/lab12$ ls
     certGen.sh  csr        index.txt.attr      index.txt.old  openssl_root_ca.cnf  serial
     certs       index.txt  index.txt.attr.old  newcerts       private              serial.old
     ```

-    Once the files are copied to the **Azure Cloud Shell** storage, from the **AZ-220-VM-EDGEGW** virtual machine, you will be able to easily download any of the IoT Edge Device certificate and key files to your local machine as necessary.
-Files can be downloaded from the Azure Cloud Shell using the `download <filename>` command.
+    Once the files are copied to Cloud Shell storage from the `AZ-220-VM-EDGEGW` virtual machine, you will be able to easily download any of the IoT Edge Device certificate and key files to your local machine as necessary.
+Files can be downloaded from the Cloud Shell using the `download <filename>` command.
+We will do this later in the lab.

 ### Exercise 4: Create IoT Edge Device Identity in IoT Hub using Azure Portal